 In accordance with the Asylum Act,[6] the specific rules governing access of asylum seekers and their family members to health care[7] are provided by Ministerial Order No 30/2001 and Ministerial Order No. 1042/2008,[8] according to which:

 Asylum seekers are entitled to health care until a final decision rejecting the asylum application unless required otherwise by the medical condition of the applicant.[14]
-Additionally, the reduction or withdrawal of reception conditions cannot restrict the access of asylum seekers to emergency health care, basic treatment of illnesses and serious mental disturbances or, in the case of applicants with special reception needs, to medical care or other types of necessary assistance, including adequate psychological care where appropriate.[15]
-This provision remains to be tested in practice due to the limited number of such decisions to date (see Reduction or Withdrawal of Reception Conditions).
+Reduction or withdrawal of reception conditions cannot restrict the access of asylum seekers to emergency health care, basic treatment of illnesses and serious mental disturbances or, in the case of applicants with special reception needs, to medical care or other types of necessary assistance, including adequate psychological care where appropriate.[15]
+This provision remains to be tested in practice (see Reduction or Withdrawal of Reception Conditions).

 The special needs of particularly vulnerable persons must be taken into consideration in the provision of health care,[16] through adequate medical care,[17] and specialised mental health care including for survivors of torture and serious violence,[18] and in detention.[19]
 The responsibility for special treatment required by survivors of torture and serious violence lies with ISS.[20]

-In August 2020, the National Association of Pharmacies informed its associates of new procedures regarding prescriptions of applicants for international protection.[23]
-According to the experience of CPR’s CAR, since then, access to medication paid by the SNS has been adequately ensured.
-In practice, applicants only have to pay for medication that is not (fully or partially) co-paid by the SNS.
-Nevertheless, the experience of CPR’s CACR reveals that there are still discrepancies in the procedures adopted by different health units for the issuance of prescriptions.
-This led to the need to pay for the medication of unaccompanied asylum-seeking children under the care of this facility on most occasions.
+In August 2020, the National Association of Pharmacies informed its associates of new procedures regarding medical prescriptions issued to applicants for international protection.[24]
+According to CPR’s experience, access to medication by the SNS has improved and, in general, applicants only have to pay for medication that is not (fully or partially) co-paid by the SNS.
+Nevertheless, there are still discrepancies in the procedures adopted by different health units for the issuance of prescriptions and flaws in the issuance of digital prescriptions.
+This led, for instance, to the need for CPR to pay for the medication of unaccompanied asylum-seeking children under the care of CACR on several occasions.

 CPR and the local health centres of Loures-Odivelas cooperate closely.
 The long-term care unit conducts medical appointments at CAR once a week and ensures the implementation of the national vaccination plan as well as COVID-19 vaccination among applicants.
-Additionally, the unit provides routine support to assisted medication, pregnant women, new-borns, as well as persons with other health-related vulnerabilities.
+Additionally, the unit provides routine support to persons in need of assisted medication, pregnant women, new-borns, as well as to persons with other health-related vulnerabilities.
 Within the context of the coronavirus pandemic, the team also supported testing whenever necessary.

 CPR provides financial support to unaccompanied asylum-seeking children and asylum seekers in admissibility and accelerated procedures to cover the costs of diagnosis procedures and medication depending on the individual circumstances and available resources.
-Unaccompanied children residing at CPR’s CACR have also been able to access dental care in SOL, a clinic managed by SCML that provides specialised care in the field for children living or studying in Lisbon.[24]
+Unaccompanied children residing at CPR’s CACR usually have access to dental care in the private sector in urgent situations.

 According to a study focusing on the situation of asylum-seeking unaccompanied children and ageing out in Portugal published in 2021, the majority of participants evaluated their health condition and the relationship with doctors positively and did not feel discriminated within the context of healthcare.[27]